za-h-ra/100DaysOfCode/README.md

 ## Description

 Hello!
 I'm Zahra 👋🏼 I'm a Software Engineer based in New York City.
-Doing this challenge to level up in my career and see where that takes me!
+I'm doing this challenge so that I can get a job in big tech.

 ## Links